mobizt/FirebaseClient/README.md

 AsyncClientClass aClient(ssl_client, getNetwork(network));
 ```

 The `network_config_data` will be copied to use internally while the reference of `SSL Client` object was used internally.

-For the detail of networking class, see [Working with Networks](#working-with-networks) section.
+Then `SSL Client` should be existed while using the `AsyncClientClass`.

 > [!WARNING]
 > To prevent dangling pointer issue, the `SSL Client` should be defined at the same usage scope as `AsyncClientClass`.

+For the detail of networking class, see [Working with Networks](#working-with-networks) section.

 ### Send and Read Timeouts for Sync and Async Tasks